Logo of AccediaContact us

 - Vladimir Kostov, Software Consultant

-4. focus equally on innovative and established technologies when starting your career as a software engineer
+4. Focus equally on innovative and established technologies when starting your career as a software engineer

 When you are first starting your career as a software engineer new technologies are more exciting than ever.
 You apply for jobs thinking that companies work with all the latest releases and versions.
 That is, however, sometimes a myth.
 It’s not a secret that completely new technologies are often unstable, not optimized perfectly, and have flaws in terms of features.
 That is why clients often prefer trusting an older version that you have much more experience with, often an LTS (Long-term support) one where there is an ensured commitment for maintenance, and updates.
 That by no means implies that you shouldn’t follow new trends and familiarize yourself with them.
 Software Development is a very dynamic industry so staying on top of things and knowing what’s relevant is crucial.
 That’s why Accedia has created the IDC (Innovation Development Center) focused around the realization of employee’s creative ideas into software solutions with the help of mentors from all departments within the company – Marketing, Sales, HR, Engineering, and so on.
 IDC celebrates teamwork, sharing a common goal, and learning from one another.
 We encourage curiosity, diving into new technologies, and expanding your skills beyond your everyday tasks.